Alessandro Valignano: Education and commission

 Valignano was born in Chieti, then part of the Kingdom of Naples, son of a Neapolitan aristocrat and friend of Pope Paul IV.

 He excelled as a student at the University of Padua, where he first obtained his doctorate in law at the age of 19.
 After several years in Rome, he returned to Padua in 1562 to study Christian theology.
-After spending a year in gaol, he returned to Rome in 1566 where he was admitted to the Society of Jesus.
+After spending a year in jail, he returned to Rome in 1566 where he was admitted to the Society of Jesus.
 Valignano's insights into the Christian message convinced many within the Church that he was the perfect individual to carry the spirit of the Counter-Reformation to the Far East.
 He was ordained in the Society of Jesus and in 1573, at the age of 34, he was appointed Visitor of Missions in the Indies.
 He made his profession of the fourth vow after only seven years in the Society.